Thinking About Yoga

 “I just got so sick and tired of being instructed by the flexible bendy yoga teacher.
 Those classes moved too fast for me and left me feeling defeated and like an outsider.
 I did find an instructor who had a little more time for me.
 At that point I just said, screw it, so I went to the front of the class and set up right next to the teacher in order to get the best instruction possible.
 It occurs to me that over time he didn’t appreciate my attendance.
 I stopped going to class.
 I originally went because I made a promise [to Norman] that I would try yoga and I would like to do this, but I just didn’t feel right there.”

 My instinct tells me that my doctor ‘was not seen’.
 I have to guess that he is just over 50 years old, has average strength, flexibility and mobility and is hoping to regain some of the body that he has known.
 This man is no slacker, so what happened?
 Will he get back to yoga?
 For now he is active and running road races and marathons to raise donations for cancer research.

 | July, 2021 | FK Yoga

-I gave the practice this name, FK Yoga, after my brother-in-law who introduced it to my while we were on vacation in Italy.
+I gave the practice this name, FK Yoga, after my brother-in-law who introduced it to me while we were on vacation in Italy.
 Those are his initials, FK.
-He learned it a while back during a time he spent in India.
+He learned it a while back during a time he spent at an ashram in India.
 This is a part of the knowledge he gained and one that he shared with me.
 It was everything that I needed then.